danReynolds/Psych306/chapter3.md

 **Spatial Frequency** = the number of times a pattern, like a sine wave, repeats in a space.

 At 47 inches away, visual angle between pair of white stripes is about 0.25 degrees for example 3.6a), so that's 4 cycles per degree.
+So 4 cycles of the stripes fall on one degree of the retina.

 Schade found that much wider stripes are worse for distinguishing light from dark stripes.